juliponti/juliponti/README.md

 - 🔭 I’m currently working on **projects to practice React.js**

-- 👨‍💻 Soon my projects will be available at my portfolio
+- 👨‍💻 My projects are available at my [portfolio](https://juliponti.github.io/portfolio/)

 - 📫 How to reach me **julieta.pontino@gmail.com**